facundoveliz/vendo/README.md

 # Demo

-The website is deployed to a Heroku, so you can see it clicking on [this link](https://vendo-ecommerce.herokuapp.com/).
+The website is deployed to Heroku, so you can see it clicking on [this link](https://vendo-ecommerce.herokuapp.com/).

 # Description